 Abstract

-Method: This cross-sectional study was conducted at Pakistan Railway Hospital in Medical and Radiology department from 1st Jan to 30th June, 2025.
+Methods: This cross-sectional study was conducted at Pakistan Railway Hospital in Medical and Radiology department from 1st Jan to 30th June, 2025.
 We enrolled 200 patients with MASLD, diagnosed on ultrasound with fatty liver graded to mild, moderate and severe categories.
 Demographic details, physical examination findings, comorbidities and relevant laboratory findings were entered on structured proforma.
-Statistical analysis was done by SPSS version 24.

 Results: In this study majority were female (63%) and mean age of patients was 48+19 years.
 About 47.5% had mild fatty liver, 34% and 28.5% had moderate and severe fatty liver respectively.
 Elevated uric acid levels were seen in 75% patients with highest levels were observed in patients with severe fatty liver (7.62 vs. 5.89 vs. 4.75 P<0.001).
 Serum uric acid showed strong correlation with fatty liver index FLI (r=0.493, P<0.001) and moderate correlation with FIB-4 score (r=0.261, P <0.001).
 Life style factors like processed diet, lack of exercise, poor periodontal health are significant contributor to hyperuricemia.